-5 things Kevin Feige making a ‘Star Wars’ films could mean for Disney
+5 things Kevin Feige making a ‘Star Wars’ film could mean for Disney

 3) Avoiding a Muppets situation

 One of the more perplexing franchises under Disney’s umbrella is The Muppets.
-The beloved gang of furry creatures that gained international acclaim for The Muppet Show in 1976 (and that Disney acquired in 2004) just haven’t caught fire in present day culture.
-Spinoffs skewed toward more adult audiences like the shortlived Office-esque TV series The Muppets tanked.
+The beloved gang of furry creatures that gained international acclaim for The Muppet Show in 1976 (and that Disney acquired in 2004) just haven’t caught fire in present-day culture.
+Spinoffs that were skewed toward more adult audiences such as the shortlived Office-esque TV series The Muppets tanked.
 An upcoming Disney+ project titled Muppets Live Another Day was scrapped.
 There’s a new unscripted Muppets short-form series slated for Disney’s streaming service next year, but one glance at the furry gang’s history shows it’s anyone’s guess as to whether or not this will stick.

 Is Disney worried that Star Wars could be the next Muppets?

-Despite the commercial success of Star Wars films that have come out since Disney bought Lucasfilms, none have really gone as smoothly as they should have.
-Screenwriter Michael Arndt was punted from The Force Awakens and Abrams was brought on for some heaving reworking.
+Despite the commercial success of Star Wars films that have come out since Disney bought Lucasfilm, none have really gone as smoothly as they should have.
+Screenwriter Michael Arndt was punted from The Force Awakens, and Abrams was brought on for some heaving reworking.
 The Last Jedi was what it was.
-Rogue One was critically and commercially successful, but there was also controversy around the immense amount of reshoots it took to get the film where it needed to be, as well as Tony Gilroy effectively taking over Gareth Edwards’ directing duties in the final stretch.
+Rogue One was critically and commercially successful, but there was also controversy around the immense number of reshoots it took to get the film where it needed to be, as well as Tony Gilroy effectively taking over Gareth Edwards’s directing duties in the final stretch.
 Meanwhile, Solo is on record as being the lowest-grossing live-action film in Star Wars’ history, pulling in a relatively paltry $392 million at the box office.

 Despite commercial success, it seems Disney hasn’t quite caught its stride with Star Wars—and it could very well go the way of The Muppets, a fiercely loved franchise that Disney doesn’t quite know exactly what to do with.
-Iger told The New York Times that his studio “might’ve put a little bit too much in the marketplace too fast,” so there might be some desperation on the CEO’s part to pull in someone like Feige and his billion-dollar touch to do some course correction.
+Iger told the New York Times that his studio “might’ve put a little bit too much in the marketplace too fast,” so there might be some desperation on the CEO’s part to pull in someone like Feige and his billion-dollar touch to do some course correction.

 View this post on Instagram